nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 **Steps for filtering for a flashcard based on category and tag**:

 **Step 1**: We want to filter for a flashcard which has a Trivial category and contains the preloaded tag.
-Type the command `filter c/Trivial t/preloaded`.
+Type the command `filter c/Trivial t/preloaded`

 ![filedirectory](images/ug/ug_filter_step1.PNG)

-**Step 2**: The flashcard with the category `Trivial` and tag field `preloaded` is shown.
+**Step 2**: The flashcard with the category Trivial and tag field preloaded is shown.

 ![filedirectory](images/ug/ug_filter_step2.PNG)